À l'Olympia (Celine Dion album)

-À l'Olympia is the second live album by Canadian singer Celine Dion, released on 21 November 1994 by Sony Music.
-It features primarily French-language songs, mainly from Dion chante Plamondon (1991), but also includes English-language hits: "The Power of Love", "Where Does My Heart Beat Now", "Love Can Move Mountains" and "Calling You". À l'Olympia was certified platinum by the International Federation of the Phonographic Industry, denoting sales of over one million copies in Europe.
+À l'Olympia (lit.
+'At the Olympia') is the second live album by Canadian singer Celine Dion, released on 21 November 1994 by Columbia Records and Epic Records.
+Recorded during two sold‑out concerts at the historic Paris Olympia, the album documents Dion at a key stage in her expanding international career, combining her established French‑language repertoire with several of her most widely known English‑language songs.
+The setlist draws heavily from Dion chante Plamondon (1991) and includes live versions of "The Power of Love", "Where Does My Heart Beat Now", "Love Can Move Mountains", and the Academy Award‑nominated "Calling You".

+À l'Olympia received positive critical reception for its arrangements and for presenting Dion's vocal work in a live context.
+Commercially, it performed strongly in Francophone markets, selling over one million copies in Europe and earning a platinum certification from the IFPI.
+It also achieved platinum status in both Canada and France, supporting Dion's growing visibility across international pop and adult contemporary audiences.

 Content

 I had been waiting for this moment for a long time, for 10 years in fact... when I was 16 I came to sing three songs as the opening act on this stage; it was my dream which finally came true.